PetroIvaniuk/llms-tools/README.md

 - [Recast](https://www.letsrecast.ai/) - turn your want-to-read articles into rich audio summaries
  - AudioGPT, [Demo: HuggingFace](https://huggingface.co/spaces/AIGC-Audio/AudioGPT), [Code](https://github.com/AIGC-Audio/AudioGPT) - Understanding and Generating Speech, Music, Sound, and Talking Head
  - [Eleven Multilingual v1](https://beta.elevenlabs.io/blog/eleven-multilingual-v1/), [Demo](https://beta.elevenlabs.io/?ref=beta.elevenlabs.io) - generate top-quality spoken audio in any voice and style with the most advanced and multipurpose AI speech tool out there.
 Our deep learning model renders human intonation and inflections with unprecedented fidelity and adjusts delivery based on context
+ - [Chirp](https://suno-ai.notion.site/Chirp-Examples-f05351485da74d769d6183220a6e5da7) - music model, generates realistic audio - including speech, music and sound effects
  - [Bark](https://github.com/suno-ai/bark) - a transformer-based text-to-audio model created, by [Suno](https://www.suno.ai/).
 Bark can generate highly realistic, multilingual speech as well as other audio - including music, background noise and simple sound effects.
 The model can also produce nonverbal communication like laughing, sighing and crying
 - [Whisper](https://openai.com/research/whisper) - an automatic speech recognition (ASR) system, that approaches human level robustness and accuracy on English speech recognition
-- [MusicLM: Generating Music From Text](https://google-research.github.io/seanet/musiclm/examples/), [Demo](https://aitestkitchen.withgoogle.com/experiments/music-lm) - a model generating high-fidelity music from text descriptions such as "a calming violin melody backed by a distorted guitar riff" by Google Research
+- [MusicLM: Generating Music From Text](https://google-research.github.io/seanet/musiclm/examples/), [Demo](https://aitestkitchen.withgoogle.com/experiments/music-lm) - a model generating high-fidelity music from text descriptions such as "a calming violin melody backed by a distorted guitar riff", by Google Research
-- [Universal Speech Model (USM)](https://ai.googleblog.com/2023/03/universal-speech-model-usm-state-of-art.html) - a state-of-the-art speech AI for 100+ languages by Google Research
+- [Universal Speech Model (USM)](https://ai.googleblog.com/2023/03/universal-speech-model-usm-state-of-art.html) - a state-of-the-art speech AI for 100+ languages, by Google Research
-- [MuAViC](https://ai.facebook.com/blog/muavic-audio-visual-speech-translation-benchmark/) - a Multilingual Audio-Visual Corpus for Robust Speech Recognition and Robust Speech-to-Text Translation by MetaAI
 - [Musicfy](https://www.musicfy.lol/) - Music like you've never heard.
 Create and discover AI covers of your favorite songs
 - [Koe Recast](https://koe.ai/) - transform your voice using AI

 ## Code & Math
+- [Teaching Arithmetic to Small Transformers](https://github.com/lee-ny/teaching_arithmetic) - small transformers, trained from random initialization, can efficiently learn arithmetic operations such as addition, multiplication, and elementary functions like square root, using the next-token prediction objective
 - [InterCode](https://intercode-benchmark.github.io/) - framework of interactive coding as a standard reinforcement learning (RL) environment, with code as actions and execution feedback as observations
 - [CodeGen2.5](https://blog.salesforceairesearch.com/codegen25/) -  LLMs for program synthesis, by Salesforce
 - [LeanDojo](https://leandojo.org/) - set of open-source LLM-based theorem provers without any proprietary datasets and release it under a permissive MIT license to facilitate further research